okuujustin/My-Portfolio/README.md

 Cyclistic Bikeshare Company wants to convert its casual riders to annual members to boost revenue.
 They intend to spend less on advertising and promotion and focus more on casual riders.
-This project helps them to decide if this plan will be profitable for them in the coming year.
+This project will help them decide if this plan will be profitable for them in the coming year.

 [Read More from my GitHub Account](https://github.com/okuujustin/How-Annual_members-and-Casual_riders-use-Cyclistics-Differently)